yanxon/thermal_expansion/README.md

 # Thermal Expansion Calculation with LAMMPS

-This repo provides an example of autamated thermal expansion calculations of periodic boundary condition bcc Tungsten (W) using LAMMPS.
+ Here, I provide an example of autamated thermal expansion calculations of periodic boundary condition fcc Palladium (Pd) using LAMMPS.

-Zhou et. al. EAM potential for W is used.
-LAMMPS will perform [NPT](https://lammps.sandia.gov/doc/fix_nh.html) method (constant number of particles, pressure, and temperature).
+Zhou et. al. EAM potential for PdH is used.
+Using LAMMPS, [NPT](https://lammps.sandia.gov/doc/fix_nh.html) method (constant number of particles, pressure, and temperature) will be performed.

-The python script is prepared to autamate NPT calculations at different temperatures.
+I am using Python as scripting language to prepare for the automation of NPT calculations at different temperatures.

 ## Dependencies
-Here are the software used:
 - Python
 - [LAMMPS](https://github.com/lammps/lammps)